Updated August 1, 2021.

-- You must purchase an initial inventory of packing and moving supplies such as boxes, locks, furniture pads, hand trucks, mattress covers, packing paper, hooks and rollers, uniforms, and other supplies and equipment.
+- You must acquire the information technology, equipment, and services that the franchisor designates.
+In addition, you must purchase an initial inventory of packing and moving supplies such as boxes, locks, furniture pads, hand trucks, mattress covers, packing paper, hooks and rollers, uniforms, and other supplies and equipment.

 - These costs will vary based upon the size and location of the Franchised Business, time of year that you will begin operations, suppliers, and other related factors.

-- The low figure above estimates your cost to lease or finance the purchase of the Units Containers, while the high estimate reflects your estimated cost to purchase the required number of Units Containers outright.
+- The low figure above estimates your cost for an initial purchase of 90 Units Containers, while the high estimate reflects your estimated cost for an initial purchase of 120 Units Containers.

-- Presently, the cost to purchase a Units Container is approximately $3,200 to $3,800 per container.
+- Presently, the cost to purchase a Units Container is approximately $3,125 for a 12’ Container, and $3,325 for a 16’ Container.
 The franchisor reserves the right to change the cost of Units Containers and your purchasing requirements periodically.

-- In addition, you will need to purchase at least one suitable vehicle to transport the containers and Units Moving and Portable Storage Delivery System from the franchisor.
-The item above reflects the estimated cost to lease one forklift, truck, and associated freight costs which meet the franchisor’s standards and specifications.
+- In addition, you will need to purchase at least one vehicle to transport the containers and Units Moving and Portable Storage Delivery System from the franchisor.
+The item above reflects the estimated cost to purchase one forklift and associated freight costs which meet the franchisor’s standards and specifications.

 6. Signage: $200 to $5,000